 In this study, we found that over half of patients presenting with renal colic in Ontario are having a CT performed during their index renal colic visit.
-An increase in CT utilization over time was observed, however this also corresponded to a 2-fold increase in US use and instead a decrease in patients receiving no imaging.
-Finally, while US as the initial imaging modality did lead to decreased CT utilization, this was associated with an impact on other health care outcomes.
+An increase in CT use over time was observed; however, this also corresponded to a two-fold increase in US use and a decrease in patients receiving no imaging.
+Finally, while US as the initial imaging modality did lead to decreased CT use, this was associated with an impact on other healthcare outcomes.